OrderLab/Atropos/project/atropos-c/Readme.md

-# Autocancel C Language
+# Atropos**Note: If you chose to use our pre-configured machine, you can skip the build instructions below.**

+Follow the instructions below to build autocancel, MySQL, PostgreSQL, Apache and sysbench.+

-This directory contains the source code for **Autocancel-C**, along with three  applications implemented in C: **MySQL**, **PostgreSQL**, and **Apache**.
-These applications are modified to integrate with Autocancel for demonstrating its effectiveness.
+This directory contains the C++ version of **Atropos**, along with three applications implemented in C: **MySQL**, **PostgreSQL**, and **Apache**.
+These applications are modified to integrate with Atropos for demonstrating its effectiveness.
 It also contains code for **sysbench** which is used to generate workloads.

 We will walk through the setup of each application, autocancel and sysbench.
-And we will show example usage of autocancel with resource overload cases from MySQL and PostgresSQL.
+And we will show example usage of Atropos with resource overload cases from MySQL and PostgreSQL.

 ## Build Instructions

+**Note: If you chose to use our pre-configured machine, you can skip the build instructions below.**

 Follow the instructions below to build autocancel, MySQL, PostgresSQL, Apache and sysbench.